AnthonyCxx/Notes-and-Writeups/Assembly (x86 64-bit)/Registers.md

 # Registers in x86 Assembly
-Registers are a small part of the processor (CPU) that temporarily hold data that the CPU is currently working with/on. <br />
+Registers are a part of the processor (CPU) that temporarily hold data that the CPU is currently working with/on. <br />
 Registers can be accessed by the CPU _much_ faster than memory.

 ## Max Capacity of a Register